 Program priorities are to maintain and preserve existing roads and bridges, with a special emphasis on the National Highway System and structurally deficient bridges on that system.
-There are 6,974 miles of state-maintained roads and 4,085 bridges (totaling 60.3 million square feet of deck area) on the NHS.
+There are 6,976 miles of state-maintained roads and 4,081 bridges (totaling 59.8 million square feet of deck area) on the NHS.
 The department's focus on the NHS is due in large part to the fact that federal funds are our largest pool of funds and that federal performance rules require state departments of transportation to prioritize the system's condition.

-The Illinois TAMP was completed in 2022 and includes all pavements and bridges under IDOT's jurisdiction, as well as all NHS pavements and bridges regardless of jurisdiction.5 The TAMP outlines IDOT's process to consider the entire life-cycle cost of roads and bridges.
-The projects in the FY 2025 2030 program have been programmed following the sound asset management principles detailed in the TAMP.
+The Illinois TAMP was completed in 2019 and expands beyond the NHS to include all pavements and bridges under IDOT's jurisdiction.
+The TAMP outlines IDOT's process to consider the entire life-cycle cost of roads and bridges.
+The projects in the FY 2024-2029 program have been programmed following the prescribed treatment for the condition of that asset.